 - 1. The Author is the primary person submitting curriculum recommendations.
 The Department is responsible for tracking the form to ensure its timely movement through the process. - 2.
-A secondary level course and a college one may be essentially the same course, but have different course alphas and numbers; different course guides should be proposed for each. - 3.
-When the Department makes form changes new pages should replace those pages being changed.
+If a secondary level course is essentially the same as a postsecondary course, but have different course alphas and numbers, different course guides should be proposed for each. - 3.
+When the Department makes form changes, new pages should replace those pages being changed.
 The old pages should be kept in a folder in the curriculum package.
 All signatories should ensure that the integrity of the original package is maintained. - 4.
-The curriculum package contains: - the proposed printed original curriculum form, - any changes, - any necessary attachments, and - a digital copy containing the proposed curriculum form, in a CD-R or CD-RW format (no floppy disks). - 5.
-After the form has all necessary signatures, the original printed form and the electronic version are archived in the VPAA's Office.
+The curriculum package contains: - the proposed printed original curriculum form, - any changes, - any necessary attachments,

+Note: Email an electronic copy containing the proposed curriculum form to LOC chair.

+- 5. After the form has all necessary signatures, the original printed form and the electronic version are archived in the VPAA's Office.
 Copies of the printed form are routed to specified College offices or locations. - 6.
 The Department must plan ahead in order to offer an approved course on an anticipated schedule.
 In order for implementation to occur in either the Spring or Fall Semester, the form must be completed on or before the start of the previous semester (not to include Summer semester). - 7.
 Useful terminology: - A program is a series of courses that culminates in a diploma, certificate or degree. - A course may be connected to a program.
 A course that is connected to a program is listed in the catalog as a Technical Requirement or a Related Technical and/or General Education Requirement for a specific program.